He loves me. He loves me not.

 3. Addicted to You

-Avoidants are notorious for having addictions.
+People with avoidant behavior are notorious for having addictions.
 They’d rather pour their heart (and soul) into video games, junk food, or gambling—but not you, sorry.

 Turn that addiction around by being someone who can do something that sweeps him off his feet.